 - Start with clearing out and cleaning your space.
 Wipe down all shelves and surfaces with soap and water.

 - Schedule a professional pest control treatment.
-Do-it-yourself pest control almost always challenges the average homeowner and often results in frustration and failure.
+Do-it-yourself pest control almost always challenges the average homeowner and often results in frustration and failure so you might want to contact a reputable company who will do it for you.
 Cockroaches are very adaptable, and treatments must be placed precisely in order to be effective.
 Because there are many ant and fly species with non-visible breeding sources, a DIY treatment might not work for that specific species or get to the root of the problem.